reedoooo/reading-notes/README.md

 ## About

-I started this journal as a way to track my progress in code 102
+I created this directory as a way to track my progress in code 102

 ## Contact